 Gildi Pension Fund was created in 2005 by the merger of Framsýn Pension Fund and the Seamen’s Pension Fund.
 The lead-up to the merger was short, or just over a year, because in April 2004, the boards of the two funds entered into an agreement to have the feasibility of a merger investigated.
 A discussion committee was appointed, and following its work, a merger was approved at the Annual General Meetings of Framsýn Pension Fund and Seamen’s Pension Fund, which were held on 27 April 2005.
-After the AGMs, an inaugural meeting was held where it was agreed that the new fund would be named Gildi Pension Fund and that it would officially begin operations on 1 June 2005. Árni Guðmundsson was subsequently appointed Managing Director.
+After the AGMs, an inaugural meeting was held where it was agreed that the new fund would be named Gildi Pension Fund and that it would officially begin operations on 1 June 2005. Árni Guðmundsson was subsequently appointed Managing Director, and he managed the fund until the end of 2023.

 Gildi’s first Chairman of the Board was Ari Edwald, and in his address to fund members in the fund’s Annual Report after the first year of operation, he said about the merger: “I think it is already the opinion of most people that the merger of the funds was a stroke of luck.”
 In his address, Ari spoke about the importance of strengthening the Fund’s ability to manage assets in a complex environment where a larger part of the Fund’s assets will need to be invested abroad and developed risk protection needs to be applied.
 “Last but not least, the goal is for the Fund to provide good service and for its operation to be as cost-effective as possible,” he also said.